drkNsubuga/codeigniter-crud-api/README.md

 Contributions are welcome!
 If you encounter any issues or have ideas for improvements, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT License](https://github.com/drkNsubuga/codeigniter-crud-api/blob/main/LICENSE).